babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

-# Finality Provider Phase 2 Migration Guide
+# Finality Provider Registration

+This guide covers the ongoing operation of the Babylonchain but in this guide we cover the registration process for finality providers in Phase 2.

-This guide covers the Phase 2 launch of the Babylon network, a critical transition that introduces active participation in finality voting, rewards distribution, and the Proof of Stake (PoS) system.
-This migration represents a shift from the limited role of finality providers in Phase 1 to a fully active role in network security and governance in Phase 2.
+Phase 2 launch of the Babylon network is a critical transition that introduces active participation in finality voting, rewards distribution, and the Proof of Stake (PoS) system.
-This guide provides a step-by-step process for operators to onboard, whether setting up anew or using a pre-existing setup, with a focus on Phase 2-specific requirements.
+This guide provides a step-by-step process for operators to onboard, whether setting up a new or pre-existing setup, with a focus on Phase 2-specific requirements.

 The following explains the migration from Phase 1 to 2.